thirdweb-example/firebase-auth/README.md

 FIREBASE_CLIENT_EMAIL=<service-account-client-email>
 ```

+Most of the above environment variables can be found in the settings page of your Firebase project (after adding a Web app to your project), or in the service role JSON file you created and downloaded earlier.

 Create a new directory called `lib` and create two helper scripts to initialize Firebase in the browser and server:

 - [lib/initFirebase.ts](https://github.com/thirdweb-example/firebase-auth/blob/main/lib/initFirebase.ts)